EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Related Work

 \subsection{EEG-based emotion recognition}

-In the past ten years, the feasibility and stability of using EEG signals to identify individuals' emotional states have been widely explored\cite{De2013vigilance,zheng2015investigating,li2016eegdepressive,liu2017real,zhang2018cascade,yang2019multi,khare2020adaptive,anuragi2022eeg}.
-In 2013, Duan \etal extracted EEG features to represent the characteristics associated with emotional states and used the support vector machine (SVM) for emotion classification\cite{De2013vigilance}.
+In the past ten years, the feasibility and stability of using EEG signals to identify individuals' emotional states have been widely explored\cite{De2013emotion,zheng2015investigating,li2016eegdepressive,liu2017real,zhang2018cascade,yang2019multi,khare2020adaptive,liang2021eegfusenet,jiang2023spatial}.
+In 2013, Duan \etal extracted EEG features to represent the characteristics associated with emotional states and used the support vector machine (SVM) for emotion classification\cite{De2013emotion}.
 With the rapid advancement of deep learning technologies, more and more EEG-based emotion recognition studies have been developed based on deep neural network structures.
 For example, Zhang \etal proposed cascade and parallel convolutional recurrent neural networks to learn effective emotion-related EEG patterns\cite{zhang2018cascade}.
 Song \etal introduced dynamical graph convolutional neural networks to model the multichannel EEG features and dynamically capture the intrinsic relationship among different channels\cite{song2018eeg}.
+To extract dynamic multilevel spatial information among EEG channels, Ye \etal proposed a hierarchical dynamic graph convolutional network (HD-GCN)\cite{ye2022hierarchical}.
+Li \etal developed a multiple emotion-related spatial model to extract discriminative graph topologies in EEG brain networks and perform efficient emotion recognition\cite{li2023effective}.
 Niu \etal developed a novel deep residual neural network with a combination of brain network analysis and channel-spatial attention mechanism, which enabled an effective classification of multiple emotion states\cite{niu2023brain}.
+Aiming at incorporating the spatial and temporal information from EEG signals, Cheng \etal developed a hybrid network (HN-DGTS) by combining temporal self-attention and dynamic graph convolution\cite{cheng2023hybrid}.
 The above models are robust in subject-dependent (within-subject) emotion recognition, where the training and testing data are sampled from the same subject.
 However, due to the individual differences in EEG signals, the model performance would deteriorate on the subject-independent (cross-subject) emotion-recognition tasks, where the training and testing data are sampled from different subjects\cite{Zheng2016,samek2013transferring,morioka2015learning}.